pbund/blog2/content/posts/first-post-121222.md

 ## Links to other TTCP info

-Some other sites with info on ttcp http://technologyordie.com/testing-throughput-with-ttcp-and-cisco-devices
+Some other sites with info on ttcp

+http://technologyordie.com/testing-throughput-with-ttcp-and-cisco-devices

--	No VRF support, available on ISR 4321
+-	No VRF support
--	available on ISR routers (at least the 4321)
+-	Available on ISR routers (at least the 4321)

 If you really want to test maximum speed, I would use alternative speed tests between PCs/Macs attached directly to the network devices in question.